 - 4 Bedroom: 40+ hours

-Start packing as early as possible and devote as much time as you can earlier on.
+Start packing as early as possible and devote as much time as possible.
 The stress only builds the closer you get to the move, and packing while under less pressure is much more efficient and pleasant.

 If that seems overwhelming and you don’t know where to start, check out these packing resources: